 1991: Shirley Dobson accepts the role as Chairman of the NDP Task Force.

-1998: Pub.
+1998: President Bill Clinton signs into law - Pub.
 L. 105-225, August 12, 1998, 112 Stat.
-1258: The President shall issue each year a proclamation designating the first Thursday in May as a National Day of Prayer on which the people of the United States may turn to God in prayer and meditation at churches, in groups, and as individuals.
-This law was signed by President Clinton.
+1258, The President shall issue each year a proclamation designating the first Thursday in May as a National Day of Prayer on which the people of the United States may turn to God in prayer and meditation at churches, in groups, and as individuals.